Zillorz/zillorz.github.io/README.md

-Snake game by Zillorz, made in typscript in about 1 hour.
-15 fps speed, click r to reset game
+Snake game by Zillorz, made in typscript (first project in ts) 15 fps speed, should be pretty good!
-Very very buggy, to not die, dont move twice in one frame and some apples cause game to be inresponsive, will fix soon.